sarmadiali98/minbert-assignment/structure.md

 2. ```pooler_output```: the [CLS] token embedding

 ### To be implemented
-Components that require your implementations are comment with ```#todo```.
+Components that require your implementations are commented with ```#todo```.
 The detailed instructions can be found in their corresponding code blocks
 * ```bert.BertSelfAttention.attention```
 * ```bert.BertLayer.add_norm```
 * ```bert.BertLayer.forward```